RubenDTavarez/post-install-config/README.md

 - Configuration of Roles for grouping permission
 - Configuration of departments
 - Configuration of teams
-- Creation of ticket permission
+- Creation of ticket permissions
 - Configuration of Agents
 - Configuration of Users
 - Configuration of the SLA